UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integers.lagda.md

 ## Idea

-The strict comparison of two integers is given by the positivity of their difference.
+The {{#concept "strict ordering" Disambiguation="integers" Agda=le-ℤ}} of two integers is given by the positivity of their difference.

 ## Definition